joshcrain/joshcrain.io/notes/2020/weeknote-13-2020.md

 ---
-pageTitle:  Weeknote 13/2020
+title:  Weeknote 13/2020
 tags: ['weeknotes']
-metaDescription: What I’ve been up to the 13th week of 2020.
+description: What I’ve been up to the 13th week of 2020.
 Runs, top 200 Eleventy performance, isolation, limits, and free toilet paper.
 date: 2020-03-28
 ---
 ## Saturday, March 28th